Is Red Bull Bad for You? Why You Should Steer Clear of Energy Drinks

-If you want to avoid the negative health effects of energy drinks, and especially if you have high blood pressure and want to protect you heart, stay away from products like Red Bull and 5-Hour Energy.
+If you want to avoid the negative health effects associated with energy drinks, and especially if you have high blood pressure and want to protect your heart, stay away from products like Red Bull and 5-Hour Energy.
 Instead, look to natural alternatives for boosting your energy levels.

 Originally published in 2015, this post is regularly updated.